alendina/CS50.Labyrinth/README.md

 Contain basic opportunities:

   - to generate the Labyrinth with walls, tunnels, start point, finish point;
-  - to write in a specific text file with the Labyrinth using the automation generation of the file name;
+  - to write in a special text file with the Labyrinth using the automation generation of the file name;
-  - to find the solution to the Labyrinth using BFS (Breadth-First Search) or DFS (Deep-First Search).
+  - to find the solution to the Labyrinth using BFS (Breadth-First Search) or DFS (Deep-First Search) methods.
 Show the path from the start point to the finish point, necessary steps and discovered nodes;
   - to read the Labyrinth from a specific text file without generation
   - to write the solution of the Labyrinth in a specific text file and an HTML file